vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 ### Learnings & Conclusion

-It was fun to learn and understand how it works, unless I experimented myself with 2 accounts I was not sure what combinations can work and what wont.
+It was real fun learning and experiment all this with many account myself.
 Also understood the role of ssh-agent and how you don't need the agent for git auth if you use the ssh config

 If there are any missing pieces, feel free to let me know